 - In Word, use Word's insert footnotes function to place a footnote into your document

 - Place your cursor into the footnote at the bottom of the page

-- Click on the Insert Selected Citation(s) icon in Word's EndNote Toolbar (in Word 2007 this is under the Insert Citation icon in the EndNote tab).
+- Click on Insert Citation, Insert Selected Citation(s) Word's EndNote Toolbar.
 This adds the citation(s) into the footnote; and also into the reference list at the end of your document.

-- Insert page number or paragraph number pinpoints into a footnote by clicking on the citation and then using the Edit Citationicon in Word's EndNote Toolbar or Tab.
+- Insert page number or paragraph number pinpoints into a footnote by clicking on the citation and then using the Edit & Manage Citations icon in Word's EndNote Toolbar or Tab.

 - Type the number(s) into the Pages box in the Edit Citation window.

 For Conference Paper, Report and United Nations Document reference types, enclose the number(s) typed in square brackets if you wish to indicate a paragraph number rather than a page number.